grntco/to-do/README.md

 # Todoit
-This is a project for The Odin Project's JavaScript course to create a to-do list web applicaiton.
+This is a project for The Odin Project's JavaScript course to create a to-do list web application.

 I used HTML, CSS, and Vanilla JS.